 What happens when someone calls 811 before digging?

-This “Call Before You Dig” process provides Georgia 811 members the opportunity to locate and identify any underground facilities they may have in an area where excavation is planned.
+This “Contact Before You Dig” process provides Georgia 811 members the opportunity to locate and identify any underground facilities they may have in an area where excavation is planned.

 By contacting Georgia 811 at least two (2) business days before excavation begins on public and private property, rights of way and easements you begin an important communication process.
 After gathering information about where excavation will take place, Georgia 811 transmits the information to the affected member utility companies.

 Once notified of the locate request these companies dispatch locate technicians to mark their underground facilities with colored paint and flags.
-In 2012, over 858,830 requests were processed by Georgia 811.
-For each locate request received, an average of eight (8) member utility companies were notified that excavation would be taking place near their underground infrastructure.
-For over 40 years we have been providing this service.
-The call is free, and so is having the underground lines marked.
+In 2012 over 858,830 requests were processed by Georgia 811.
+For each locate request received an average of eight (8) member utility companies were notified that excavation would be taking place near their underground infrastructure.
+For over 39 years we have been providing this service.
+The call is free, and so if having the underground lines marked.

 Georgia 811 strives to encourage four safe digging practices: 1) Call before you dig.
 2) Wait the required amount of time for marking.
 3) Respect the marks.
 4) Dig with care.

 Georgia 811 was established in 1974 as a non-profit organization comprised of over 775-member utility companies, including cities and counties throughout Georgia that benefit through reductions in lost time, accidents, service interruptions and costly repairs.
 We are a communication center, connecting our member utility companies with professionals and homeowners who are planning mechanized excavation activity such as tunneling, grading, boring and demolition.
 Also smaller projects, or those excavating with non-mechanized equipment are encouraged to call for safety’s sake.